pop-os/system76-power/README.md

 ### Adding hotplug detection

+#### Intel-based systems

 The GPIO (sideband) port and pins for the display ports can be determined with the schematics and output of [coreboot-collector].
 The schematics will indicate which GPIOs are display ports (`*_HPD`).
 The corresponding `GPP_*` entry in `coreboot-collector.txt` will have the port/pin tuple.

+#### AMD-based systems

+A MMIO region for FCH GPIO controls is used to detect external display plug events.
+Display ports use `*_HPD` as Intel systems, but may not map to a literal GPIO (e.g., `HDMI_HPD` maps to `DP3_HPD` on kudu6).
+Generating a diff from coreboot-collector in NVIDIA mode before and after plugging in a display should provide the GPIO number.

 [coreboot-collector]: https://github.com/system76/coreboot-collector